ExpressLRS/Docs/docs/quick-start/transmitters/jumper-aion.md

     </figure>

     1. Connect your TX Module to your Computer via a USB Data Cable.
 Best if you remove it from your Radio.
-        - Some TX Modules would require some disassembly before you can get to the USB port.

     2. Determine whether your TX Module is being detected properly as a USB-to-UART Device.

         ![CP210x]{ align=right }